Prepare documents for ESEF

 In InDesign you can highlight the “Substituted Glyphs” that may create issues in the ESEF report.
 Not all of the highlighted glyphs will create issues.

-Note: Hyphen-minus is always highlighted as “Substituted Glyphs”
+Note: The hyphen generated during word hyphenation at line breaks is always highlighted as “Substituted Glyphs” in InDesign.

 About fonts in ESEF projects